xlang-ai/OpenAgents/README.md

 OpenAgents enables general users to interact with agent functionalities through a web UI optimized for swift responses and common failures, while offering developers and researchers a seamless deployment experience on local setups, providing a foundation for crafting innovative language agents and facilitating real-world evaluations.
 We elucidate both the challenges and promising opportunities, aspiring to set a foundation for future research and development of real-world language agents.

+We welcome contributions from everyone.
+Before you start, please take a moment to read our [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines for issues and PRs.
+This will help ensure that your contribution process is smooth and consistent with the project’s standards.

 ## 🔥 News

 - **[2023, Oct 26]** We've reached 3,000 users! 🚀 Heartfelt thanks to all our users and contributors! 🙏 Please bear with us as we navigate through unexpectedly high traffic on our servers.
 We appreciate your patience and ready to assist as soon as possible!